wilsonehusin/husin.dev/content/hire-me.md

 lastMod: 2024-03-06
 ---

-Hi, I'm Wilson, a software developer in San Francisco, California.
+Hi, I'm Wilson, [a software developer at FireHydrant](/firehydrant-year-1/) based in San Francisco, California.
 I really like to **make things go fast ⚡️**

 {{< callout class="briefcase" >}}
-I am no longer in the market as I recently joined [FireHydrant](https://firehydrant.io) to support engineering teams from ring to retro.
-[Come work with me](https://firehydrant.com/careers/).
+Existence of this page does not imply job search status.
+It is left up for reference on what it's like to work with me!
 {{</ callout >}}

 My focus is on building developer experience and reliable infrastructure.
 You may find my work to be incredibly useful if you are looking to: